How to make rings – in embossed silver

 This month craft journalist Clare Kelly spent an evening at The London Jewellery School in Hatton Garden learning how to make an embossed silver ring.

 The London Jewellery School is a bit of a hidden gem – if you’ll excuse the pun.
 Slightly off the beaten track in London’s famous jewellery quarter, it’s the place to go if you want to learn how to make professional quality jewellery.
-But it’s not just for the experts… as I discovered, anyone can learn to make a stunning silver ‘spring ring’ in just two-and-a-half hours on the taster class which I attended one weekday evening.
+But it’s not just for the experts… as I discovered, anyone can learn how to make rings – stunning silver ‘spring ring’ to be exact – in just two-and-a-half hours.

 On arrival we were each seated at a jeweller’s workbench and introduced to the tools of the trade.
 They were similar to those I’d used in metalwork classes back at school, but I have to admit to feeling a bit nervous.
 I hadn’t been particularly good at this type of activity when a student so what I would be leaving with was anyone’s guess.
 Thankfully, our tutor Michelle Leaver, an experienced jeweller, was confident that we would all be taking home a beautiful handcrafted silver ring at the end of the evening; something that would surely be treasured for many years to come.

-The first step in creating our design was to take a strip of sterling silver sheet and cut it to the correct size for our finger.
+The first step in learning how to make rings is to take a strip of sterling silver sheet and cut it to the correct size for our finger.
 Scissors of course were not an option and after marking the place with a scriber, a piercing saw was used to cut the silver (below, right).
 This was quite a tricky and delicate process where full concentration was required.

 At this stage, the silver was too hard to be manipulated and so Michelle taught us how to heat the metal to make the process easier – this is called annealing and is undertaken with a gas torch – very carefully of course!
 Working with silver is very physical so don’t be surprised if you feel like you’re burning a few calories too.